close

 cheese arepas

-Although arepas can historically be traced back to the indigenous inhabitants of both Venezuela and Columbia, similar variations are also found in Mexico where they are known as “gorditas” or in El Salvador where they are referred to as “pupusas”.
+Although arepas can historically be traced back to the Indigenous inhabitants of both Venezuela and Columbia, similar variations are also found in Mexico where they are known as “gorditas” or in El Salvador where they are referred to as “pupusas”.

 cheese arepas

 Maize flour (also called “maize“, “masarepa”, “masa de arepa”, “masa al instante”, or “harissa precocida”), is specially prepared by being cooked in water, then dried and can be used for making other maize dough-based dishes including tamales and empanadas.
 The most common brands of maize found in local supermarkets are typically Goya and Harina PAN.
-Arepas can be served for breakfast, as a snack, appetizer, or even as a side dish to a main course in place of bread.
+Arepas can be served for breakfast, as a snack, appetizer, or even as a side dish to a main course instead of bread.

 I discovered arepas when I moved to California years ago.
 Cheese arepas were a signature dish at a local café my family and I frequented for breakfast.
 I fell in love fast.
 My recipe for classic South American arepas is incredibly similar to those my family and I have been enjoying for years.